ajsmit/Intro_R_Official/docs/08-mapping.md

 ![(\#fig:map-final)The cleaned up map of South Africa.
 Resplendent with coastal and ocean temperatures (°C).](08-mapping_files/figure-latex/map-final-1.pdf)

-That is a very clean looking map so let's go ahead and save it on our computers
+That is a very clean looking map so let's go ahead and save it on our computers.

 ```r